 Rainfall from Hurricane Irene.
 Although hurricanes often call to mind raging winds and toppling trees, some of the worst destruction caused by these storms comes in the form of rain.

 Hurricane Irene, which roared up the U.S. East Coast in late August 2011, was no exception.
 Flooding was reported from North Carolina’s Outer Banks to New England.
+This color-coded image shows rainfall totals from August 22 to August 28, 2011.
+The heaviest rainfall—more than 240 millimeters or over 9 inches—appears in dark blue.
+Heavy rain occurs all along the storm track, and much of the heaviest rain falls over the ocean.
+At 8:00 a.m.
+As the storm slowly moved north, heavy rain and news reports of flooding followed.
+Although related, rainfall amounts and floods do not correspond exactly.
 Hurricane Irene.
 Hurricane Irene is a large and dangerous storm.

 In this image, taken by the Moderate Resolution Imaging Spectroradiometer (MODIS) on the Terra satellite on August 25, bands of thunderstorms spiral tightly around a dense center, forming the circular shape of a well-developed hurricane.
 At the time the image was taken, 11:50 a.m.
+Eastern Daylight Time, Irene was moving over the Bahamas with sustained winds of 185 kilometers per hour (115 miles per hour).
 Hurricane Irene - Updated August 26, 2011.
 Hurricane Irene.
 Hurricane Irene wound up by most estimates as one of the top ten most destructive and deadly hurricanes to hit the United States since 1980.